Sponsored Projects Administrator

 financial reporting, prior approval requests, and other sponsor

-- A BA/BS and two years of experience in sponsored project or
+two (2) years of experience in sponsored project or research

-- Five years of experience within the field of research
+- Five (5) years or more of experience within the field of

 university, non-profit, or other research institution.